 Euro/Great Britain Pound (100,000 Euros)

 Put simply, margin serves as collateral to cover any losses that you might incur.
 Since nothing is actually being purchased or sold for delivery, the only requirement, and indeed the only real purpose for having funds in your FX account, is for sufficient margin.

-Essentially when you trade on margin you are using a free short-term credit allowance from JMI Brokers Limited.
-This short-term credit allowance is used to purchase an amount of currency that greatly exceeds your account value.
+Essentially when you trade on margin you are using a free short-term credit allowance from JMI Brokers LTD. This short-term credit allowance is used to purchase an amount of currency that greatly exceeds your account value.